 - a) When there are two large openings near both sides of the panel, the infill wall is neglected. - b) Where there is an opening located approximately at the centre of the panel with dimensions that do not exceed 20% of the corresponding panel dimensions, its effect to the characteristics of the panel may be neglected. - c) When there is an opening, located approximately at the centre of the panel with dimensions that near or exceed 50% of the corresponding panel dimensions, the infill wall may be neglected. - d) When there is an opening, located approximately at the centre of the panel with dimensions between 20% and 50% of the corresponding panel dimensions, then it is allowed to model the infill wall using two diagonal struts per panel.
 These struts shall start from the two extremities of the main diagonal of the panel and end near the middle of the beam above and under the panel, respectively.
-In this case, the effect of the struts to the beams' shear capacity needs to be taken into account. - e) Two small neighbouring openings within a panel may be considered as one equivalent / uniform opening, circumscribed values of α =0.25 and β =1.5, as for RC members (See Appendix 4.4. and § 7.1.2.5).
+In this case, the effect of the struts to the beams' shear capacity needs to be taken into account. - e) Two small neighbouring openings within a panel may be considered as one equivalent / uniform opening, circumscribed around them.